pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 It requires posting HID events.<br />
 The IOHIKeyboard processes the reports by passing reports to `handleReport`.

-`karabiner_grabber` uses this method by using `Karabiner-DriverKit-VirtualHIDDevice`.
+`Karabiner-Core-Service` uses this method by using `Karabiner-DriverKit-VirtualHIDDevice`.

 Note: `handleReport` fails to treat events which usage page are `kHIDPage_AppleVendorKeyboard` or `kHIDPage_AppleVendorTopCase` on macOS 10.11 or earlier.